We earn a commission for products purchased through some links in this article.

 A survey by Save the Children has uncovered the 10 most hated foods in the country.

-Click through our list to see the divisive flavours – can you guess what comes in at number 1?
+Take a look through our list to see the divisive flavours – can you guess what comes in at number one?

 Loved by dads, liquorice is clearly not a nationwide favourite as 28% of people voted it their worst food.